micranes/JumpingIntoCpp/Chapter07/Readme.md

 After getting a ways into coding I realized that I need :
 1. A function that handles everything from 1 to 99.
     I had this split into two functions before, 1-19, and 20-99.
 But I found it is too easy in the mix of reusing things to write functions for the hundreds up that operate inconsistently for various reasons.
 So that 1 to 99 function needs to be solid and no calling the functions it uses from outside of it. everything needs to go thru it.

+## Mon Jun 23 01:32:57 PM CDT 2025
+1 - 999 done finally.
+And in a way I am happy with.
+Not that it is the best way.
+I don't know enough yet to know what the best way is.
+But it is way better than it was at the beginning of the day and a lot less confusing.